 Occasionally, a long-distance hiking trail is a loop, which starts and ends at the same spot.
 Along the way, you can usually find accommodation in hostels, B&B, Farm Houses or similar.
 Walking Holiday Ireland plan the stages of the trail so that accommodation is at the end of each.

 Self-guided and Group Walking Tours

 Ireland offers a vast variety of hiking trails.
 Long and short.
 Easy and advanced.
 Steep and flat.
 There is something for everyone.
-Either you head out with a group, for a guided walking trip in Ireland, or you can head out on your own on an individual walking holiday.
+Either you head out with a group for a guided walking trip in one of Ireland’s National Parks, or you can head out on your own on a self-guided hiking tour..

 Self-guided walking tours are a great experience since you can choose your pace individually every day and need to plan as well.
 It will let you grow physically and mentally.
 Going on such an adventure with close friends is among the best things for a nature-loving outdoor person.

 With a distance of 214 kilometres and a total ascent of more than 4000 metres, the Kerry Way is, without a doubt, a long-distance hiking trail.
 Usually, people split the whole trail into nine stages, which makes an average of about 24 kilometres a day.